Why did I decide to use the VAC pattern in my project?

 - Handle

-is simply changed, if a UI developer has made changes to theJSX
+PropsorStateis simply changed, if a UI developer has made changes to theJSXarea, there may be code conflicts when modifying theJSXarea.

 VAC Pattern